mirror/chromium/services/metrics/ukm_api.md

     navigation_handle->GetNavigationId(), ukm::SourceIdType::NAVIGATION_ID);
 ```

 Currently, however, the code for passing these IDs around is incomplete so you may need to temporarily create your own IDs and associate the URL with them.
-However we currently prefer that this method is not used, and if you need to setup the URL yourself, please email us first at ukm-team@google.com.
 Example:

 ```
 ukm::SourceId source_id = ukm::UkmRecorder::GetNewSourceId();